inasafe/inasafe/README.md

 InaSAFE - Indonesian Scenario Assessment for Emergencies
 ========================================================

-This is the project: InaSAFE a Quantum GIS plugin
+This is the project: InaSAFE a QGIS plugin

 For more information about InaSAFE please visit `www.inasafe.org <http://www.inasafe.org>`_ and look at the documentation at